-Dr. Lisa Miller and Dr. Dan Tomasulo are assigned faculty advisors to the students and may provide broader professional and academic support.
+Dr. Lisa Miller and Dr. Dan Tomasulo are students' assigned faculty advisors and may provide broader professional and academic support.
 You will be assigned to either Dr. Miller or Dr. Tomasulo during the Summer Intensive.
 SMB Advisors are available to address inquiries in person, via email, and Zoom.